 Tradition has it that in front of this masterpiece by a goldsmith, couples used to exchange vows of eternal love.

 What about visiting a city where the streets are named with words like “love”, “kiss” and “good luck”?
-I am talking about Pienza, a city that most guidebooks describe as the birthplace of Pope Pius II and also a UNESCO World Heritage Site.
+We're talking about Pienza, a city that most guidebooks describe as the birthplace of Pope Pius II and also a UNESCO World Heritage Site.

 So take your partner and walk around Via dell’Amore, Via del Bacio and Via della Fortuna and stop for lunch or dinner in town.